Island Rec – 37 years of People, Parks, Programs and Trails

 What does Island Rec plan to accomplish in the next six years?

-The new levy will allow Island Rec to maintain its current recreation programs, parks and services and allows for modest growth.
+The renewed levy will allow Island Rec to maintain its current recreation programs, parks and services and allows for modest growth.
 This includes:

-- Increased Maintenance and Capital Projects at Lafarge Open Space (former gravel pit); Eddie and Friends Dog Park, Family Park and Skatepark.
+- Increased Maintenance and Capital Projects at Lafarge Property, Eddie and Friends Dog Park, Family Park, Skate Park and John O. Linde Community Park.

 Why is Island Rec funding school sports?